csgillespie/efficientR/main.md

 Performance, stability and ease of use should be high on the priority list when choosing which package to use.
 Another more subtle factor is that some packages work better together than others.
-The 'R package ecosystem' is composed of interrelated package.
+The 'R package ecosystem' is composed of interrelated packages.
 Knowing something of these inter-dependencies can help select a 'package suite' when the project demands a number of diverse yet interrelated programming tasks.
 The 'tidyverse', for example, contains many interrelated packages that work well together, such as **readr**, **tidyr**, and **dplyr**.^[An excellent overview of the 'tidyverse', formerly now as the 'hadleyverse' and its benefits is available from [barryrowlingson.github.io/hadleyverse](https://barryrowlingson.github.io/hadleyverse).]
 These may be used together to read-in, tidy and then process the data, as outlined in the subsequent sections.